polyfy/polylith/readme.md

 ## Interface

+Interfaces are great in many ways:
+- _Single point of access_.
+Components can only be accessed through their interface, which makes them easier to find, use and reason about.
+- _Encapsulation_.
+All the implementing namespaces for a component can be changed without breaking the contract.
+- _Replacability_.
+A component can be replaced with another components that share the same interface.

 When we created the `user` component, the `user` interface was also created.

 <img src="images/component-interface.png" width="20%" alt="Interface">

 So what is an `interface` and what is it good for?

-An interface in the Polylith world is a namespace named `interface` that often lives in one but sometimes several namespaces.
-It defines a number of `def`, `defn` and `defmacro` statements which forms the contract that it exposes to other components and bases.
+An interface in the Polylith world is a namespace named `interface` that often lives in one but sometimes several namespaces within a component.
+It defines a number of `def`, `defn` or `defmacro` statements which forms the contract that it exposes to other components and bases.

-If more than one component uses the same interface, then all these components must define the exact same set of `def`, `defn` and `defmacro` definitions, which is something the tool will help us with.
+If more than one component uses the same interface, then all these components must define the exact same set of `def`, `defn` and `defmacro` definitions, which is something the tool will help us with by showing any contract violation in the `check` and `info` commands.

 We often choose to have just a single `interface` namespace in a component, but it is also possible to divide the interface into several namespaces.
 To do so we first create an `interface` package (directory) with the name `interface` at the root and then we put the sub namaspaces in there.

-You can find an example where the Polylith tool does that, by dividing its [util](https://github.com/tengstrand/polylith/tree/master/components/util/src/polylith/clj/core/util/interface) interface into several sub namespaces:
+We can find an example where the Polylith tool does that, by dividing its [util](https://github.com/tengstrand/polylith/tree/master/components/util/src/polylith/clj/core/util/interface) interface into several sub namespaces:
 ```sh